-Project/initiative Milestones for 2024/25 2025/26 2026/27 2027/28 2028/29 Benefits Realisation Program A program to report financial and non-financial benefits of organisational improvements.
+Project/initiative Milestones for 2024/25 2026/27 2027/28 2028/29 Benefits Realisation Program A program to report financial and non-financial benefits of organisational improvements.
 Q1 Q2 • Present the Benefits Realisation Program Progress Report to the Audit and Risk Committee and Council.
 Q3 Q4 • Present the Benefits Realisation Program Progress Report to the Audit and Risk Committee and Council. • • • • Compliance Audit Return An annual audit of the City's compliance with various legislation, as determined each year by the Department of Local Government, Sport and Cultural Industries in accordance with the Local Government (Audit) Regulations 1996.
 Q1 Q2 Q3 • Prepare the Compliance Audit Return for 2024. • Present the Compliance Audit Return for 2024 to the Audit and Risk Committee and Council seeking endorsement. • Present the endorsed Compliance Audit Return to the Department of Local Government, Sport and Cultural Industries.
 Q4 • • • • Integrity and conduct annual collection An annual collection of information to aid the Public Sector Commission in assessing the integrity of the Western Australian government sector.
 Complete the Integrity and Conduct Annual Collection Survey for the City.
 Present the Integrity and Conduct Annual Collection Survey to the Public Sector Commission.
 Q2 Q3 Q4 Q4 Q1 Present a report to Council on ortions for undertaking an argenizational review. • • • • Organisation review/ administration efficiency assessment A review of the internal structures and efficiency of operations within the City's administration by an independent professional body.
 Q1 • Present a report to Council on options for undertaking an organisational review.
 Q2 Q3 Q4

-Project/initiative Mile estones for 2024/25 2025/26 2026/27 2027/28 2028/29 Performance measures A new set performance measures Q1 Q2 Advertise and appoint a consultant to develop a new set of performance measures.
-Liaise with the appointed consultant to develop the new set of performance effectiveness and efficiency measures aimed at measuring and reporting on the City's performance.
-Q3 measures.
-Continue to liaise with appointed consultant to develop the new set of performance measures. • Q4 Present the draft set of performance measures to Elected Members seeking feedback.
-A plan which sets out the City's approach to recordkeeping in accordance with the State Records Act 2000 and subsidiary legislation.
-Q1 Q2 Q3 No milestones in 2024/25 • • This includes archiving practices, retention periods and data security.
-Q4
+Project/initiative Milestones for 2024/25 2026/27 2027/28 2028/29 Performance measures A new set performance measures aimed at measuring the success of the City's 10-Year Strategic Community Plan, and a new set of effectiveness and efficiency measures aimed at measuring and reporting on the City's performance.
+Q1 • Advertise and appoint a consultant to develop a new set of performance measures.
+Q2 • Liaise with the appointed consultant to develop the new set of performance measures.
+Q3 • Continue to liaise with appointed consultant to develop the new set of performance measures.
+Q4 • Present the draft set of performance measures to Elected Members seeking feedback. • Recordkeeping Plan A plan which sets out the City's approach to recordkeeping in accordance with the State Records Act 2000 and subsidiary legislation.
+This includes archiving practices, retention periods and data security.
+Q1 Q2 Q3 No milestones in 2024/25 • •